-Step 1: Change your passwords
+Step 1: Change Your Passwords

-- Instructions for students to check their inbox rules can be found on the Answers “Securing SUMail Account After Security Lock” page.
+Instructions to check inbox rules can be found on the Securing SUMail Account After Security Lock page.

-Step 3: Notify the ITS Information Security Department
+Step 4: Notify ITS Information Security

 The ITS Information Security Department depends on the Syracuse University community to help detect and protect against phishing attacks.
 Taking a brief moment to send us an email may help protect many others from the attack.
 Simply forwarding the message to ITSecurity@listserv.syr.edu is helpful, but providing additional information as shown below will help us better protect other individuals and your access.

 Have you already changed your password?
 Letting us know that you’ve already changed your password may prevent us from locking your account if we detect your original password being compromised.

 Provide the original email headers.
 Headers contain detailed mail routing information that we can use to investigate the attack.
 Instructions on obtaining the headers can be found on the Answers “Sending Email Headers” page.

-- What information you provided.
+What information you provided.
 Did you provide your SSN?
 Your date of birth?
 Your name?
 Your NetID/Password?
 We don't need the actual information, but letting us know the type of information you entered helps us to understand the scope of the attack.

-- IdentityTheft.gov is the U.S. government’s one-stop resource for identity theft victims.
+- Government sites.
+IdentityTheft.gov is the U.S. government’s one-stop resource for identity theft victims.
 The site provides streamlined checklists and sample letters to guide you through the recovery process.
 Get help to report and recover from identity theft at: https://www.identitytheft.gov/and https://identitytheft.gov/Info-Lost-or-Stolen

-- Create your online Social Security account -- regardless of your age or retirement eligibility -- to prevent attackers from doing so: https://www.ssa.gov/myaccount/.
+- Create your online Social Security account.
+Regardless of your age or retirement eligibility -- to prevent attackers from doing so: https://www.ssa.gov/myaccount/.
 If you already have an account, review your statements regularly and be alert for benefits activity you didn’t initiate.